 Needless to say, Grandma Maud LeBaron was special to me.
 So when I saw, on Amazon.com, Aunt Charlotte had published her story, I spent $4.00 … and three hours reading it.
 Such was its brevity.
 That includes the manytimes I had to re-read parts, attempting to understand what the heck had been said.Suffice it to say, the book was no bargain.
 And left me wanting more.
 It is supposed to be Grandmother LeBaron’s story but many of the tales Grandma used to tell me about her life are not in the book.Nevertheless, nobody else has published anything about my Grandma Maud.
 So I’m glad Aunt Charlotte wrote as much as she did.
 “If you don’t like how the story was written, write it yourself,” they say.

 Still, I resent she used my Grandmother matriarch Maud Lucinda McDonald LeBaron’s story to draw in Grandmother’s progeny, relatives, and others, so as to promote her’s (Charlotte’s) and Uncle Joel’s Church of the Firstborn doctrine — a la Charlotte LeBaron’s viewpoint.
-In that sense, “Maud’s Story” really should be “Charlotte’s Story.”
+In that sense, “Maud’s Story” really should be renamed “Charlotte’s Story.”

 But to give Aunt Charlotte some credit, though I was disappointed “Maud’s Story” wasn’t imbued with more of Grandmother’s colorful history, she includes in her booklet numerous short vignettes which I’ve coined: “Quotes from Grandma’s Notes.”

 Perhaps, to get more of Grandmother’s history, Charlotte expects us to read “The LeBaron Story,” a manuscript largely written by MY mother Esther LeBaron Spencer — though Charlotte helped her husband (my Uncle Verlan LeBaron) compile, finish, and publish Mother’s work.
-Nonetheless, this book strikes me as an apologists’ story and is also largely written to preach the Church of the Firstborn doctrine.
+Nonetheless, this book strikes me as an apologists’ story and largely written to preach the Church of the Firstborn doctrine.

 Other criticisms I have are: The book’s general flavor is biased and provincial.
 It appears to me to have been written with an attempt to whitewash and glorify the Alma Dayer and Maud Lucinda McDonald LeBaron family and to make “The Mexico LeBarons” look like “a Godly family with a saintly mission.”